v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

     Holly through the Organization Management role haven’t fully propagated through the system.
-For this lab, instead of waiting an hour or so for this permission replication to occur, select **OK** in this dialog box and then perform the following steps that enable you to customize organization management objects.
-Once you’ve completed these steps, you will resubmit the **Review** page.
+For this lab, instead of waiting an hour or so for this permission replication to occur, select **OK** in this dialog box and then perform the following PowerShell commands that will enable you to customize organization management objects.
+Once you’ve completed these steps, you will resubmit the **Review** page to save the malware policy that you just created.

     1. On LON-CL1, you must open an elevated instance of **Windows PowerShell**.
 Select the magnifying glass (Search) icon on the taskbar